darrarski/DRTableViewManager-iOS/README.md

 Full `UITableViewDataSource` and `UITableViewDelegate` protocols are supported.
 For example, `DRTableViewSection` also defines section's header and footer (as well as their heights), and `DRTableViewRow` defines `UITableViewCell` height, didSelect action etc.

+In addition, `DRTableViewManager` was designed to allow using `UITableViewAutomaticDimension` cell height under iOS 7.
+Where on iOS 8 this feature is natively supported, for iOS 7 `DRTableViewManager` will take care on computing expected cell's height using AutoLayout automatically (see Example 2 for more details).

 ## Instalation

 You can integrate `DRTableViewManager` with your project using Cocoapods.
 To do so, you will need to add one of the following lines to your Podfile: